- Page Count: 699

 I think Maas listened to her readers and made a serious effort to make this book more diverse overall.
 There are fae of every race in every rank now, there are several gay couples with new characters (one of whom is a High Lord), another High Lord who’s either bisexual or pansexual, and a major character is gay.
 Maas also clarifies that Amren, the Illyrians, and a lot of other characters are definitely not white or simply “tan.”
 And I know Mor’s story didn’t work for some readers, but I’ve also seen others who are absolutely thrilled.
 So I guess I’m hoping to hear more discussion about what did or didn’t work for everyone.

 And I genuinely do hope that there can be a respectful discussion in the comments because I’m curious how others experienced the same story.
-If I missed some problems that really stood out to you, I genuinely want to hear about it and learn.
-My rating is definitely not written in stone and will probably change as I reflect more on the book (like how my ACOTAR rating has fluctuated anywhere between 2-4 stars).
+If I missed some problems that really stood out to you, I genuinely want to hear about it.
+Plus, my rating is definitely not written in stone and will probably change as I reflect more on the book (like how my ACOTAR rating has fluctuated anywhere between 2-4 stars).

 Thank you to the wonderful Brittney for texting me nonstop while reading and surviving this with me – here’s her review.